cosmos/ibc/spec/ics-024-host-requirements/README.md

 ### Key/value Store

-The host state machine MUST provide two separate key-value store interfaces, each with three functions which behave in the standard way:
+The host state machine MUST provide a key-value store interface with three functions that behave in the standard way:

 ```typescript
 type Path = string